 The best way to get here is via vehicle from Miri City.
-There is only one tour operator that offers a special Miri Birding Tour to a number of places.
+There is only one tour operator that offers a special Miri Birding Tour to several places.

 If you want to self-drive, you need to rent a car in Miri and take a nice slow drive in the morning to the wetlands.
 There is no public transport available to this location.

-To me, a visit to the Kuala Baram Wetlands was very interesting, considering that Miri is not very well known as a bird watching destination.
-Hopefully this article can increase the bird watchers coming to Miri, Sarawak.
+To me, a visit to the Kuala Baram Wetlands was exciting, considering that Miri is not very well known as a bird watching destination.
+Hopefully, this article can increase the bird watchers coming to Miri, Sarawak.